 Our 2017 production ‘Women of Kent’ was a trilogy of new writing, exploring the lives and loves of three famous women of Kent; Anne Boleyn, Ellen Terry and Vita Sackville-West.
 These new plays were performed at both the Arden Theatre in Faversham and at Whitstable Castle Tea Gardens (open air).
 This was a very exciting development for the theatre company and offered local audiences a very different theatrical experience.
 Our 2018 production will have its first read-through on Monday 5 February at the Horsebridge from 7pm.
 Any new local actors and those interested in stage crew or production would be most welcome.

-For the last two years we have provided outdoor theatre at Harbour Day, with specific children’s shows with a nautical theme, that will delight and enthral our young audiences.
-Once again we will be performing on the Desk at Dead Man’s Corner in 2018 for this year, which takes place on Saturday 4 August.
+Additional to our main production, for the last three years (they keep asking us back!) we have provided outdoor theatre at Harbour Day, with specific children’s shows with a nautical theme, that will delight and enthral our young audiences.

 KCT Aims & Objectives